 Vets Benevolent Fund (VBF) FAQs

-100% of the money donated for the bush fire crisis will go to assist veterinarians impacted by the fires, and those treating injured animals including wildlife.
+100% of the money donated will go to assist veterinarians impacted by adverse circumstances such as floods, fires, storms, personal tragedy etc. Where a donation is response to a disaster involving wildlife, they will go towards those treating injured animals including wildlife.
 This will help to cover the costs of drugs, materials and treatments, so that the veterinarians are not out-of-pocket and can continue to provide these important services in affected areas.

 Anyone can apply for assistance and the VBF Trustees will make a decision based on available funds and resources.